 Small businesses often choose colocation providers since they usually need less than 100 kilowatts for their operations.
 Businesses simply pay a flat fee without any room for surprises down the line.

-In this setting, there will also be extensive carrier diversity, enabling small businesses to maximize their interconnection with various networks, partners, and service providers.
+There will also be extensive carrier diversity in this setting, enabling small businesses to maximize their interconnection with various networks, partners, and service providers.